 Toy soldiers are as ubiquitous as AK-47s

-The resulting photographs are based upon these documented interviews and the drawings that the children leave behind.
-Toys are sourced from nearby venders, borrowed from the community, or created through group activities with the children.
-The use of locally found toys and toy-objects is meant to provide subtle commentary on socioeconomic conditions.
-However, so far, Brian has found the same plastic, Chinese-made arsenals in every war zone and refugee camp in which he's worked.
-Toy soldiers are as ubiquitous as the AK-47.
+All of the toys used in the project are sourced from nearby venders, borrowed from the community, or created through group activities with the children.
+The use of locally found toys and toy-objects is meant to provide subtle commentary on socioeconomic conditions and the parallel distribution of arms and consumer goods around the world.
+In every war zone in which Brian has worked thus far, toy soldiers are as ubiquitous as AK-47s.

 WAR-TOYS is being completed in phases, allowing specific conflicts and geographic areas to act as milestones and opportunities to present an evolving body of work.
 In time, the project will include the diverse perspectives of children from areas of conflict around the world.
 Because there is unfortunately no shortage of war (in all its forms), Brian isn't predicting when he'll consider the project finished.

 The following organizations have graciously provided access and support for the WAR-TOYS project:

 IOM / The UN Migration Agency • Terre des Hommes Italia • Kayany Foundation • Spafford Children's Center • United Nations Relief and Works Agency • Israel Trauma Coalition • Nader Association • Amel Community Center for Refugees